The Hidden Cost of Sick Leave

 By Madeleine Thomson, Hamlins LLP

-October 17 2012 - Although the holiday season has ended the holiday pain has not for those employing individuals on long
+October 17 2012 - Although the holiday season has ended the holiday pain has not for those employing individuals on long term sick leave.

 Thanks to European law, employees in the United Kingdom can now save up holiday leave entitlement accruing to them whilst on sick leave and take it when they are well enough to return to work.
 They can also claim to carry over this holiday leave to the following holiday year for a reasonable time thought, following European cases, to be about three months.
 If the employee's employment terminates during sick leave, they will be entitled to payment in lieu of holiday.